jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 In this tutorial, you’ve built a functional API using AWS Lambda, DynamoDB, and API Gateway.
 You’ve then added a JWT Authorizer, restricting access for POST requests to your endpoint to users that have authenticated with an Auth0 application.

-From here, there are a number of next steps you could take.
+From here, there are several next steps you could take.
 For example, you could expand the functional capabilities of your API in the Lambda itself, or you could refine access by adding authorization scopes within Auth0 and restricting your API endpoints or methods using role-based access control.

 The sample code used to run the lambda can be found here: https://github.com/brennanjohn/a0-aws-jwt